 Sustainability & Green Credentials

 One of our goals when escaping the rat race to own and run Chale Bay Farm has been to live in harmony with the local environment and to show that one can very much run a successful business while still "giving back" to the community and environment.

 One of our early milestones was to install a signficant Solar PV array which is rated at nearly 7KW.
 A typical medium-sized house uses approx 9kWh of electricity per day; that’s an average of 375W/hour – in ideal Summer conditions this means it takes less than an hour and a half for our Solar Array to generate the same amount of electricity as powers a typical house for a day.

 We use more electricity than a normal house, but even so on a good sunny day, a lot of the time during daylight hours we are generating twice as much electricity as we need, and at these times are exporting enough to the national grid to power as many as 8 average homes.

-As part of our refurbishment we have now swapped out almost all incandescent light-bulbs with Compact Fluorescent Light-bulbs (CFLs), with the only exceptions being the fish pond UV light filters and little-used neon tubes in the garden sheds.
-Historically, the premises makes a lot of use of halogen down-lights and we have initiated a programme to reduce the wattage using modern more light efficient bulbs with the aim of reducing consumption by 50%.
-Our refurbishment has also given us the opportunity to install more economical modern devices such as TVs that not only are more energy efficient in general operation but also switch themselves off if left unattended.
+Through ongoing refurbishment we have now replaced not just incandescent bulbs but almost all Compact Fluorescent Light-bulbs (CFLs), with the only exceptions being the fish pond UV light filters and little-used neon tubes in the garden sheds.
+Historically, the premises made a lot of use of halogen down-lights and all of these were replaced in 2015 (with some now occasionally being replaced for the first time around as they fail) Our conversion to holiday lets has also given us the opportunity to install more economical modern devices such as TVs that not only are more energy efficient in general operation but also switch themselves off if left unattended.